88Rehaan88/airline_agentic_assistant/README.md

 ### 3. **3.
 LLM-based table reading vs. deterministic parsing:**

-Extract tables offline with pdfplumber, then use a stronger model (GPT-4o) to pick the page and read the cell.
+**Choice:** Extract tables offline with pdfplumber, then use a stronger model (GPT-4o) to pick the page and read the cell.

 **Why:** PDF tables are messy; hard-coded parsers would be fragile across many table layouts.